Moto G5: Specifications

 The Moto G5's design was changed, featuring an aluminum casing and flush-mounted camera.
 The device is available in "lunar gray" and "fine gold" colors, and unlike previous generations is not customizable via MotoMaker.
 The G5 includes a 1080p display, an octa-core Qualcomm Snapdragon system-on-chip, 2, 3 or 4 GB of RAM, and 16 or 32 GB of internal storage.
-A dedicated MicroSDXC memory slot is available, supporting up to 128 GB memory expansion.
+A dedicated MicroSDXC memory slot is available, supporting up to 128 GB storage expansion.
 Like previous generations, the device supports gesture and motion controls through Moto Actions.
 It has a 12- or 13-megapixel rear-facing camera and a 5-megapixel front-facing camera.
-The device ships with Android 7.0 "Nougat".
-It features the same TurboPower charging as the G4, providing up to 6 hours of battery life with 15 minutes of charge time.
-A fingerprint reader is integrated in the home button on the front of the device.
+The device ships with Android 7.0 "Nougat", and received updates up to Android 8.1 "Oreo".
+It features the same TurboPower charging (15 W) as the G4, providing up to 6 hours of battery life with 15 minutes of charge time.
+A fingerprint reader is integrated in the home button on the front of the device, which can be also configured to act like a home button or a gesture pad.
+This was done through the pre-installed system app "Moto".